philrz/super/docs/language/operators/where.md

 [search expressions](../search-expressions.md).
 Use the [search operator](search.md) if you want search syntax.

-When SuperPipe queries are run interactively, it is highly convenient to be able to omit the "where" keyword, but when where filters appear in query source files, it is good practice to include the optional keyword.
+When SuperSQL queries are run interactively, it is highly convenient to be able to omit the "where" keyword, but when `where` filters appear in query source files, it is good practice to include the optional keyword.

 ### Examples